Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Discussion

 We further show that it is possible to effectively measure delay estimate uncertainties using a bootstrapping procedure.
-All TDE protocols discussed in this paper are forced-choice by nature, which makes it important to discern reliable from unreliable delay estimates.
-In Section~\ref{sec:expGauss}, we show that conventional cross- and bispectrum based TDE protocols produce spurious zero-delay estimates when presented with non-interacting time series or in the presence of mixed noise, with no means of identifying these biases without any knowledge of the underlying sources.
-Our proposed TDE protocols effectively remove these false positive reports of zero delays.
-We combine these properties of conventional and novel TDE protocols into a statistical test which successfully filters out false results.
-Combining this filtering step with actual delay quantification, our proposed TDE protocols incur TDE errors that are consistently close to zero.
-Within our framework, we find all cross- and bispectrum based two-step TDE protocols to be reliable, although we observe a clear advantage of the novel proposed methods in terms of sensitivity in mixed-noise settings.
+All TDE approaches discussed in this paper are forced-choice by nature, which makes it important to discern reliable from unreliable delay estimates.
+In Section~\ref{sec:expGauss}, we show that conventional TDE approaches produce spurious zero-delay estimates when presented with non-interacting time series or in the presence of mixed noise, with no means of identifying these biases without any knowledge of the underlying sources.
+Our proposed TDE approaches effectively remove these false positive reports of zero delays.
+We combine these properties of conventional and novel TDE approaches into a statistical test which successfully filters out false results.
+Combining this filtering step with actual delay quantification, our proposed TDE approaches incur TDE errors that are consistently close to zero.
+Within our framework, we find all cross- and bispectrum based two-step TDE approaches to be reliable, although we observe a clear advantage of the novel proposed methods in terms of sensitivity in mixed-noise settings.